Boat Tours and Other Activities in Calanques National Park

 More about: Boat Tours and Other Activities in Calanques National Park

-Some of these coves, called "calanques", are only accessible by sea, via boat or kayak excursions.
+Some of these coves, called "calanques", are only accessible by sea, via boat or kayak trips.
 But they can also be discovered through hiking trails, bike rides or even by climbing their rock walls.
-An original way to explore this area is to combine different activities to admire its landscapes from land and water, enjoying the surroundings, the climate and nature in its purest form.
+An original way to get to know this area is to combine different activities to admire its landscapes from land and water, enjoying the environment, the climate and nature in its purest form.

 Activities in the Calanques National Park